What Injuries Qualify for Workers' Comp in Ohio?

 Repetitive stress injuries such as carpal tunnel syndrome

-Occupational diseases from exposure to asbestos, chemicals, or unsafe conditions
+Occupational diseases from exposure to asbestos, chemicals, or unsafe industry conditions

 Burns, cuts, or lacerations sustained while operating tools or machinery